Insurance denials

 I am appealing the denial of claim [number] for service on [date].
 The denial cites [reason].
 I have attached: (1) the relevant entries from my medical record showing the documented clinical indication, (2) the [LCD/NCD/specialty guideline] that establishes medical necessity for this indication, and (3) my treating provider's note explaining why the service was appropriate.
 Per ERISA §503 / ACA §2719, please review this appeal and respond within the regulatory timeline.
 If the appeal is denied at the internal level, please confirm my right to external review and the process for requesting it.

 This is a starting point, not legal advice.
 Your specific situation may warrant additional details.
-Our scan tool drafts this letter automatically with your bill’s specifics filled in.
+Our audit drafts this letter automatically with your bill’s specifics filled in.

 Skip the manual review

-Our scan checks every line of your bill against this and 20+ other patterns — in 60 seconds.
+Our audit checks every line of your bill against this and 20+ other patterns — fast.

 Upload a photo or PDF of the bill.
-Every charge cross-referenced against four federal data sources, every flagged pattern paired with the right dispute letter pre-drafted with the citations and the math already inside.
+Every charge cross-referenced against six federal data sources, every flagged pattern paired with the right dispute letter pre-drafted with the citations and the math already inside.
 You sign, you mail.

-• Up to 5 dispute letters drafted, including this one if it applies.
+- ✓Up to 5 dispute letters drafted, including this one if it applies.

-• Charity-care application drafted if your hospital is non-profit.
+- ✓Charity-care request letter drafted if your hospital is non-profit.

-• Federal-statute citations & line-item math automated.
+- ✓Federal-statute citations & line-item math automated.

 Common questions